 Public transportation is great, I felt safe during my trip, and I discovered some pretty locations.
 Here is a bit more on my day trip to Helsinki.

 Stockholm is amazing for solo travelers.
 It might be a coincidence, but I met great people both times I visited, and I totally loved Stockholm.
 If you are looking for a city in Northern Europe to visit, Stockholm is it.

 The city is expensive (but it has some great hotels – even though I hardly stay in hostels, this one was one of my favorites ever), but it is so worth it.

-If you are interested in the museums, get a Stockholm Card and see what the city has to offer.
+If you are interested in the museums, get a Stockholm Card and see what the city offers.
 But even if you aren’t there for the museums, the city has some other great places to see (the old town is just one of them).

-Annecy offers all that – its close proximity to the Swiss border makes it pretty expensive by French standards, but I still absolutely loved Annecy!
+Annecy offers all that!
+Its proximity to the Swiss border makes it pretty expensive by French standards, but I still absolutely loved Annecy!

-These were some of my favorite places for solo travel in Europe – there are a few cities in Europe that are still very high on my list (like Athens) so of course, I don’t claim this is the ultimate or complete list.
-However, I hope, this post has inspired you to and you have found your perfect solo destination in 2020.
+These were some of my favorite places for solo travel in Europe – there are a few cities in Europe that are still very high on my list (like Athens), so of course, I don’t claim this is the ultimate or complete list.

 Europe is a perfect continent to travel solo – thanks to great public transportation.
 It is easy to get around and see quite a lot in a short amount of time.
 I cannot wait to discover more of Europe myself.